 Figure 1-1 shows the location of Syphon Canyon Dam and the above listed communities.
+Figure 1-2 shows the area immediately downstream of the dam.
 Syphon Canyon Dam impounds a reservoir along an unnamed creek, which is tributary to Peters Canyon Wash.1 The drainage area upstream of the Syphon Canyon Dam is 0.3 square miles.
 Peters Canyon Wash flows through the City of Irvine and a small portion of the City of Tustin to join San Diego Creek.
 San Diego Creek in that area is highly channelized.
 It flows southwest through the City of Irvine and the City of Newport Beach, where it flows into upper Newport Bay.
 The total drainage area of Newport Bay is about 150 square miles.
 San Diego Creek, at its point of discharge to Newport Bay, drains about 120 square miles.
 Newport Bay is a large estuary and harbor which is influenced by ocean tides.